After Backlash, Rhode Island School District Rolls Back 'Lunch Shaming' Policy

 Additionally, the newspaper said, "Multiple GoFundMe fundraising pages have also been launched, with balances around $40,000."

 The controversy has fueled a national conversation about mounting school lunch debts and the practice of "lunch shaming" in public schools.
 Policies across school districts have varied drastically.
-Some routinely throw away lunches when students can't afford to pay for them; Some prohibit access to hot food; Some stamp the hands of children whose parents are in arrears; and still others make children work to pay off their guardian's debts.
+Some routinely throw away lunches when students can't afford to pay for them; some prohibit access to hot food; some stamp the hands of children whose parents are in arrears; and still others make children work to pay off their guardian's debts.

 In an attempt to provide some clarity and prevent children from public shame, the U.S. Department of Agriculture, which administers the federal school meal program, mandated that all districts put their policies in writing and communicate them to staff, parents and the community at the start of the school year.
-The agency stopped short of barring some of the most embarrassing practices but it did encourage districts to find alternative solutions for working with adults in addressing delinquent accounts.
+The agency stopped short of barring some of the most embarrassing practices but did encourage districts to find alternative solutions for working with adults in addressing delinquent accounts.

-The USDA provides free and reduced-price lunches to approximately 30.4 million children, but Michael Crudale, executive director of Human Resources at the neighboring Cranston Public Schools said he suspects thousands if not millions more children would qualify if they applied.
+The USDA provides free and reduced-price lunches to approximately 30.4 million children, but Michael Crudale, executive director of human resources at the neighboring Cranston Public Schools, said he suspects thousands if not millions more children would qualify if they applied.

-Cranston Public Schools, came under fire late last year after announcing a plan to send unpaid lunch bills to a collection agency.
+Cranston Public Schools came under fire late last year after announcing a plan to send unpaid lunch bills to a collection agency.

 "There was a lot of backlash ... but over the last few years, student lunch debt has nearly doubled," Crudale told NPR.
-In the three years he has worked for the district, the annual size of the debt "has gone from about $50,000 to $90,000, which is where we are now" and it's likely to reach $100,000 by the end of the year, he said.
+In the three years he has worked for the district, the annual size of the debt "has gone from about $50,000 to $90,000, which is where we are now" and is likely to reach $100,000 by the end of the year, he said.

-Crudale emphasized that the district's new strategy is a "soft approach" and the collections account have no impact on credit scores or other unintentional adverse effects.
-He also said the letters have boosted enrollment numbers in the federal free and reduced lunch program because an application is attached to each notice.
+Crudale emphasized that the district's new strategy is a "soft approach" and the collections accounts have no impact on credit scores or other unintentional adverse effects.
+He also said the letters have boosted enrollment numbers in the federal free and reduced-lunch program because an application is attached to each notice.

-"We do a big push for the program at the beginning of the year but a lot of people don't get their forms in.
-By sending this form with the letter we have seen an increase and that's good," he said.
+"We do a big push for the program at the beginning of the year, but a lot of people don't get their forms in.
+By sending this form with the letter we have seen an increase, and that's good," he said.